ROCm/rocDecode/docs/how-to/Create-parser-object-using-rocDecCreateVideoParser().md

 - `pfn_display_picture callback` function is triggered when a frame in display order is ready to be consumed by the caller.

-- `pfn_get_sei_msg callback` function is triggered when a user SEI message is parsed by the parser and sent back to the caller.
+- `pfn_get_sei_msg callback` function is triggered when a user's Supplementation Enhancement Information (SEI) message is parsed by the parser and sent back to the caller.